ajdonich/rtab-mapping/README.md

 $ catkin_make
 ```

 This build will generate two directories in *catkin_ws*: *build* and *devel*.
 To run/launch the simulation, you will need to start multiple terminal windows and, before executing ROS commands, source the ros/catkin setup file in each terminal.
-Note: execution instructions below expect this enviroment setup and will NOT reiterate this source command.
+Note: execution instructions below expect this environment setup and will NOT reiterate this source command.

 ```
 $ cd catkin_ws